awsdocs/amazon-workspaces-administration-guide/doc_source/delete_bundle.md

 1. When prompted for confirmation, choose **Delete Bundle**\.

-After you delete a custom bundle, you can delete the image you used to create or update the bundle\.
+After you delete a custom bundle, you can delete the image that you used to create or update the bundle\.

 **To delete an image**